Rehman Malik: National Reconciliation Ordinance

 In 2007 the case of alleged corruption against Malik was dropped under the amnesty of the National Reconciliation Ordinance.
 However, the Anti Corruption court issued Arrest Warrants for Rehman Malik in December 2009.

 Death

 Malik contracted COVID-19, which led to complications in his lungs.
 He was admitted to the intensive care unit at Shifa Medical hospital for treatment on 1 February 2022, and was put on ventilator.
 Malik died on the morning of 23 February 2022, at the age of 70.

-Books

-Malik authored four books.
-His first book is "Modi’s War Doctrine: Indian anti-Pakistan Syndrome" detailing Narendra Modi's RSS influenced war-mongering policies that led to serious escalations of India-Pakistan hostilities.
-The book received little traction in Pakistan, but gained considerable attention from Indian television and social media, who condemned it.